DanielBuchta42/EulerFeigenbaum/README.md

 # EulerFeigenbaum
-Conjecture about Euler’s identity extension using Feigenbaum Constant in Ramanujan style
+Conjecture about Euler’s identity extension using Feigenbaum Constant in Ramanujan style.